hanxiaowang00/iFlame/README.md

 ## ✨ Overview

-iFlame is a state-of-the-art 3D mesh generation framework that introduces a novel approach by strategically interleaving full and linear attention mechanisms.
+iFlame is a 3D mesh generation framework that introduces a novel approach by strategically interleaving full and linear attention mechanisms.
 This innovative technique dramatically reduces computational requirements while preserving exceptional output quality, enabling effective training on just a single GPU.

 ## 🛠️ Requirements